A ‘Cliff Bonsai’—Western Hemlock Styling

 For the attachment to the rock we didn’t need to drill a hole, or glue or cement wires on…the lace rock had a very convenient hole in the back of it, from the gas bubbles in the rock when it was made, before it cooled.

 Dismantling the box of the Hemlock.
-It had such a strange root ball and the trunk was growing in such a curious way that I needed to get inventive with the box building…
+It had such a strange root ball and the trunk was growing in such a curious way that we needed to get inventive with the box building…

 Preparing and reducing the roots to fit into the rock cavity with Andrew Robson, who will be starting an apprenticeship here in June.